 Financial assets at FVPL are subsequently measured at fair value.
-Net gain or losses including any foreign exchange gains and losses, are recognised in profit or loss in 'Net gain from investments carried at FVPL' in the statement of comprehensive income.
+Net gain or losses including any foreign exchange gains and losses, are recognised in profit or loss in 'Net gain from investments carried at FVPL' in the statement of profit or loss and other comprehensive income.

-Financial assets and financial liabilities at amortized cost are subsequently measured at amortized cost using the effective interest / commission method and is recognised in the statement of comprehensive income.
+Financial assets and financial liabilities at amortised cost are subsequently measured at amortised cost using the effective interest / commission method and is recognised in the statement of comprehensive income.